Kitware/CMake/Help/command/list.rst

   list(INSERT <list> <element_index> <element> [<element> ...])

-Inserts elements to the list to the specified location.
+Inserts elements to the list to the specified index.

 .. _POP_BACK: